 Scholarships range from $1,000 to $15,000.
-Many of the scholarships are designed to help women obtain the credentials necessary to renter the workforce as engineers.
-For these scholarships, you must be out of school for at least two years and been out of the engineering field for at least two years.
+Many of the scholarships are designed to help women obtain the credentials necessary to re-enter the workforce as engineers.
+For these scholarships, you must be out of school and out of the engineering field for at least two years.

-A $2,000 scholarship is awarded by the American Legion Auxiliary to a member of the American Legion, Auxiliary or Sons of the American Legion who is pursuing training in certified, trade, professional or technical programs or is working toward completion of a two- or four-year degree.
+A $2,000 scholarship is awarded by the American Legion Auxiliary to a member of the American Legion, Auxiliary, or Sons of the American Legion.
+The recipient must be pursuing training in certified, trade, professional, or technical programs or be working toward completion of a two- or four-year degree.

-Executive Women International (EWI) offers scholarships ranging from $2,000 to $10,000 to adults facing economic, social or physical challenges who wish to improve their circumstances through education.
+Executive Women International (EWI) offers scholarships ranging from $2,000 to $10,000 to adults facing economic, social, or physical challenges who wish to improve their circumstances through education.
 You must apply at the local chapter level, and chapter-level winners are submitted to the national organization for the chance to receive a scholarship.

 The Educational Foundation for Women in Accounting (EFWA) offers a Women in Transition Scholarship for women who wish to reenter a degree program in accounting.
-You must be the primary source of support for your family and must be enrolling as an incoming freshman in pursuit of a bachelor’s degree in accounting.
+You must be the primary source of support for your family (usually referred to as the head of household on your tax returns) and must be enrolling as an incoming freshman in pursuit of a bachelor’s degree in accounting.

-Named for Congresswoman Patsy Takemoto Mink, this scholarship is open to students enrolled in or planning to attend college who are at least 17 and have minor children.
-The scholarship is based on financial need, and you must be planning to attend an accredited certificate, degree or training program.
+Named for Congresswoman Patsy Takemoto Mink, this scholarship for single moms is open to women enrolled in or planning to attend college who are at least 17 and have minor children.
+The scholarship is based on financial need, and you must be planning to attend an accredited certificate, degree, or training program.